 By making this reservation, or by acceptance and/or use of the RCI Passenger Contract, the person named thereon as Guests, each passenger and guest on the same reservation, acknowledges he or she has read, and understands each and every term, condition, and provision of the RCI Passenger Contract and agrees to be bound thereby.
 In addition, by making this reservation or by the acceptance and/or use of the RCI Passenger Contract by the persons named as Guests, it shall be deemed to bear acceptance and agreement by each and every person to all the additional Terms and Conditions set forth herein.

-Includes all NAHA talent/entertainment related fees, your accommodations onboard the ship, all meals in the main dining room(s) and cafeteria, other casual dining throughout the day, non-carbonated beverages (coffee, tea, juices, etc.), room service per posted hours (surcharge may apply to some delivery times), use of the ship’s pools and health and fitness center.
+Includes all NAHA talent/entertainment related fees, your accommodations onboard the ship, all meals in the main dining room(s) and cafeteria, other casual dining throughout the day, some beverages (coffee, tea, juices, etc.), room service per posted hours (surcharge may apply to some delivery times), use of the ship’s whirlpools and health and fitness center.

-Your cruise fare does not include fuel surcharges, transportation to/from ship, shore excursions, sightseeing or meals ashore, meals in specialty and a la carte restaurants, laundry, wine, beer, liquors, cocktails, soda, mineral water, medical expenses, spa treatments, beauty salon, casino gaming, onboard shopping, onboard gratuities to the ship’s personnel or any other items of a personal nature.
+Your cruise fare does not include fuel surcharges, transportation to/from ship, shore excursions, activities or meals ashore, meals in specialty and a la carte restaurants, laundry, wine, beer, liquors, cocktails, soda, bottled water, medical expenses, spa treatments, beauty salon, casino gaming, onboard shopping, ship-to-shore phone calls, Internet access, laundry services or any other items of a personal nature.

 PRICES AND PAYMENTS

-Rates as described on the pricing page of the official Rock Legends Cruise VI website are per person.
-All new reservations require a minimum deposit of $250 per cabin, regardless of the type of cabin or the number of passengers that will be occupying it.
-There are a few exceptions:
+Rates as described on the pricing page of the official Rock Legends Cruise VII website are per person.
+All new cruise reservations require a minimum deposit of $249 per cabin, regardless of the cabin type or occupancy booked.

-- Cabins booked December 1, 2017, or after must be paid in full at time of booking.
+- Cabins booked on December 1, 2018 or after, must be paid in full at time of booking

-If you elect to use our payment plan option, the date you make your reservation will ultimately determine the number of months you will have in your payment plan.
+If you choose to use our monthly payment plan option, the date you make your reservation will ultimately determine the number of months you will have in your payment plan.
 Payments must be made based on the following schedule:

 MONTHLY PAYMENT SCHEDULE OPTION